-Tom Harrison is currently the Deputy Director of the Jubilee Centre for Charactrer and Values and leads on all the applied research projects.
+Tom Harrison is the Deputy Director of the Jubilee Centre for Character and Virtues and leads on all the applied research projects.
 He has spent many years working on research and development programmes mainly relating to character and citizenship education.
 Most recently he has led the My Character and Knightly Virtues projects, on behalf of the School of Education.
 Previously he has led projects on behalf of engagED, Learning for Life, citizED, the ASC as well as the national volunteering and training charity CSV.
 Tom founded the international educational volunteering charity VESL in 2003 and is currently a trustee for the organisation.
 He is also a trustee of Character Scotland.

 Tom’s specialist interests are character and virtue ethics, citizenship, community development, student leadership and volunteering.
 He has written extensively on many of these areas as well as developing resources and training programmes for schools.
 Tom is currently undertaking a PhD at the University of Birmingham considering the influence of the Internet on the character virtues of young people in England.